What is Spinach AI and how does it support agile teams?

 How does Spinach AI protect customer data?

-Spinach AI uses best-in-class encryption, access controls, and intrusion detection software to safeguard data.
-It enforces a zero data retention policy with all AI subprocessors, ensuring customer data is never used for AI model training.
+Spinach AI uses encryption, access controls, and intrusion detection to safeguard data.
+It enforces responsible AI practices, including a zero data retention policy with all AI subprocessors, and does not use customer data for AI model training.
+Vendors are held to the same standards through regularly-reviewed agreements.
+Note: For detailed data handling policies, refer to the trust center.
 Source

 Competition & Comparison